TheHolyOneZ/RobloxAccGen/README.md

  ____________________________________________________________________________
 A super simple Roblox Account generator using the microsoft edge browser

-# Just a reminder at the freind request sender u have to put a username in there not the id!
+# Just a reminder at the friend request sender u have to put a username in there not the id!